slyrz/hase/README.md

 ### Getting Started

-At first, please download [Senna](http://ronan.collobert.com/senna) and extract the archive content into `foreign/senna`.
+At first, please download [Senna](http://ronan.collobert.com/senna) and extract the archive content into `foreign/senna/`.

 Then run

     cabal configure
     cabal build

-to build hase and the example program.
-You can execute the example program by running
+to build the hase.
+You can run the example program by executing

     cabal run example

-If you want to install this package, run
+Finally, if you want to install this package, run

     cabal install

-after build.

 ### License